panoptic-labs/docs/blog/2023-12-11-panoptic-beta-launch-epoch-four/2023-12-11-panoptic-beta-launch-epoch-four.md

     Chain: Avalanche C-Chain

     Pool 1: WAVAX-USDC, 0.05%
-    Deposit Amount: 5 USDC and ~0.15 WAVAX.
+    Deposit Amount: 25 USDC and ~0.75 WAVAX.

     Pool 2: JOE-WAVAX, 0.3%
-    Deposit Amount: ~0.15 WAVAX and ~8 JOE
+    Deposit Amount: ~0.75 WAVAX and ~45 JOE

+The deposit limit for each user will be ~$50 per pool.
 Please note that you must deposit the required amount to participate, and that the exact amount can be found on the onboarding modal of the [app](https://beta.panoptic.xyz/) once the competition starts.

 ### Feedback